BlackSamorez/tensor_parallel/README.md

 Why use `tensor_parallel` ...
 - v.s.
 [DeepSpeed](https://github.com/microsoft/DeepSpeed) and [FairScale](https://github.com/facebookresearch/fairscale/)
   - DeepSpeed has many parallelization strategies, but requires careful configuration
-  - tensor_parallel has one strategy, but it works with 1 line of code
+  - tensor_parallel has one strategy that works with 1 line of code
   - tensor_parallel works in a jupyter notebook
 - v.s.
 [MegatronLM](https://github.com/NVIDIA/Megatron-LM)?
   - MegatronLM has _great_ tensor parallelism for one model architecture